Trump Denies New Sexual Assault Allegation By Advice Columnist E. Jean Carroll

 Carroll is the latest of more than a dozen women to accuse Trump, a former real estate mogul and reality TV star, of sexual misconduct prior to taking office.

-New York magazine published Carroll's excerpt of her new book What Do We Need Men For?
+New York magazine published Carroll's excerpt of her new book, What Do We Need Men For?
 A Modest Proposal, which will be released on July 2.
-In it, Carroll details an encounter that happened in either late 1995 or early 1996 when Trump, who was then married to his second wife, Marla Maples, ran into Carroll in the high-end department store.
+In it, Carroll details an encounter that she says happened in either late 1995 or early 1996 when Trump, who was then married to his second wife, Marla Maples, ran into Carroll in the high-end department store.

 Carroll writes that Trump recognized her as "that advice lady."
 She knew him as "that real-estate tycoon."
-According Carroll's account, the two began chatting and Trump told her he was looking to buy a gift for "a girl" and asked Carroll for advice on what to get.
+According to Carroll's account, the two began chatting and Trump told her he was looking to buy a gift for "a girl" and asked Carroll for advice on what to get.
 Carroll suggested a purse or a hat, but Trump steered the two to the lingerie section.
 Trump allegedly asked Carroll to try some on.
 At that point, Carroll claims Trump pushed her into a dressing-room and sexually assaulted her.

 In her account, Carroll says she was finally able to "push him out and off and I turn, open the door, and run out of the dressing room."